 Create the .eslintignore file

-Create a .eslintignore file at the project's root directory, to hold the files and folders which we do not want eslint to process.
+file at the project's root directory, to hold the files and folders which we do not want eslint to process.

 node_modules